 This training is intended to be viewed only by mental health professionals and students in mental health or related fields.
 You will be asked to provide evidence of and swear to uphold your professional credentials before completing registration and payment and receiving access to the materials.

 Fees & Registration – not including Continuing Education Credits

-$ 50 AEDP Institute Members only (you must be logged in to receive the discounted price.)
+$ 50 AEDP Institute Members – please login in to receive this discounted price

 Please note: CE is not available for this training.